sajibsaha1/priyankar/LEARN.md

-# I made this website using HTML5, SCSS, and JS
+# I made this website using HTML5, SCSS.